Helping Families Who’ve Lost Loved Ones In Tragic Bus Accidents

 When a car or pedestrian is hit by a bus, the injuries are often catastrophic or fatal.
 Bus drivers are required to undergo specialized training and certification before being legally allowed to operate buses.
 Unfortunately, the training means nothing if the driver is texting, tired, drunk or speeding or fails to operate the vehicle safely.

-If you’ve lost a loved one in a fatal bus accident, you may feel it is important that the responsible party is held accountable.
+If you’ve lost a loved one in a fatal bus accident, you may feel it is important that the responsible party be held accountable.
 At Pendergast Law, we couldn’t agree more.
-We represent the families of innocent people who lost their lives through an act of negligence, including bus accidents, and we take our duty to the grieving family very seriously.
-Our award-winning team immediately goes on the offensive, investigating every detail of the accident, and moving forward with a claim or lawsuit to hold the responsible parties accountable.
+We represent the families of innocent people who lost their lives through an act of negligence, including in bus accidents, and we take our duty to the grieving family very seriously.
+Our award-winning team immediately goes on the offensive, investigating every detail of the accident and moving forward with a claim or lawsuit to hold the responsible parties accountable.

 The first step in filing a wrongful death case is determining liability.
 In many cases, it’s not just one person or organization – it may be a combination of the driver, bus company, and even bus and part manufacturers.
 Some of the common causes of fatal bus crashes include:

-- Distracted driving (texting, eating, talking, or otherwise having attention off the road)
+- Distracted driving (texting, eating, talking or otherwise having attention off the road)

 - Driving under the influence

 - Driving while fatigued

 - Poorly maintained roads

 - Manufacturing defects

 - Insufficient or improper bus maintenance